 For the 2022/2023 tax season, the Class 4 NIC’s rate for profits between £11,908 - £50,270 is 9.73%.
 While the rate for profits above £50,270 is 2.73%.

 Individuals stop paying Class 4 National Insurance from the start of the tax year (6 April) after reaching the State Pension age.

 How Payfit can help

-A payroll software like Payfit can help you record employee details, calculate how much National Insurance contributions and tax to deduct from each employee’s pay, report payroll information to HMRC, and so on.
+A payroll software like PayFit can help you record employee details, calculate how much National Insurance contributions and tax to deduct from each employee’s pay, report payroll information to HMRC, and so much more.